cyrusimap/cyrus-imapd/docsrc/imap/developer/major-releasing.rst

    that will be reverted from the new branch after forking -- in that case, don't delete those changes files from master.
 More on this later.
 5. Update `README.md`.
-6. Tell Github Actions about the new branch: edit `.github/workflows/main.yml` and add the new branch to the list in the obvious spot.
-Does anything else need to be done for this step?
-Unknown... figure it out and document it!
-   Also currently unknown whether this needs to happen on the master branch, on the branch itself, or both.
-So we do it on both just in case.
-7. XXX probably steps missing here too
+6. XXX probably steps missing here too
-8. Make sure the RST changes are good: ``make doc-html``, pay attention to errors and warnings.
+7. Make sure the RST changes are good: ``make doc-html``, pay attention to errors and warnings.

 You may think you can do this by cherry-picking your commit from the new